Medicare Advantage

 Why choose a Medicare Advantage Plan?

-Most Medicare Advantage plans also include Prescription Drug Coverage (Part D) as well.
+Most Medicare plans also include Prescription Drug Coverage (Part D) as well.

 Types of Medicare Advantage plans are: